 As part of producing this Framework the authorities have commenced work on producing a GI strategy for Norfolk working with the Environment Agency, Natural England and the Norfolk Wildlife trust.
-This has produced:
+This work is expected to be completed by the end of the year.
+So far this project has produced:

-- Accessible public open space and Countryside Access maps - Ecological Network Maps

-Possible Green Infrastructure Corridors throughout the county (the 'GI network')
+- Produced Aaccessible public open space and Countryside Access maps - Ecological Network Maps - Identified Ppossible Green Infrastructure Corridors throughout the county (the 'GI network')